 Sulfasalazine is an anti-inflammatory drug that reduces pain and swelling in the body.
-It is a type of disease-modifying antirheumatic drug (DMARD), which means it can alter the course of disease for people with progressive, inflammatory joint conditions.
+It is a type of DMARD, which means it can help treat those with progressive, inflammatory joint conditions.

 In the United States, doctors use sulfasalazine to reduce the symptoms of rheumatoid arthritis (RA), ulcerative colitis, inflammatory bowel disease, and other chronic conditions.
 The Food and Drug Administration (FDA)